dhlavac/IJA_2016_Othello/README.md

 ##Rules
 [General rules](https://en.wikipedia.org/wiki/Reversi) of the game.
 The application supports:
-- option choose the board size (6x6, 8x8, 10x10, 12x12)
+- choose the board size (6x6, 8x8, 10x10, 12x12)
+- choose an oponnent (human or computer)
-- save and load a game
+- save and load the game
 - undo operation
-- choose an oponnent (human or computer)
-- frozing fields - not suported yet
+- frozing stones - not suported yet

 ## Authors